aplchian/lamrim/three-insight/13-valid-establishment.md

 A: It is the fluctuation and discrimination that is involved in the superimposition of names and types of objects.
 Because they are free from that, the 5 sensory consciousness engage only in the inexpressible intrinsic character of their objects.
 They are therefore called 'perceptions'.
 ```

 Hence, the logicians hold that a perception is a consciousness that is free from conceptuality and non-mistaken.
-It is non-mistaken in that it apprehends the intrinsic character of the object just as it is.
+It is non-mistaken in that **it apprehends the intrinsic character of the object just as it is**.
 Thus, all 5 consciousness comprehend the instrinsic characteristics of forms, sounds, etc.. this intrinsic nature is the object of these consciousnesses.
 Therefore it is in relation to the intrinsic character of these five objects they they consider such perceptions to be valid.

 Candrakirti doesnt accept even conventionally that anything exists essentially or by way of its intrinsic character. **Thus, how could he accept that sensory consciousnesses are valid in regard to the intrinsic character of their objects?**